 FAQs About Sheet Pan Eggs

 - Can I use egg whites instead of whole eggs?
-Yes!
-You can substitute whole eggs with egg whites, adjusting the liquid accordingly to achieve the desired consistency.
+Yes, just adjust the liquid so it’s not too runny.

 Conclusion